bhavinNandani/easy_password_generator/README.md

-Here's an updated version of your `README.md` file based on the provided code:

 # PasswordGenerator

 `PasswordGenerator` is a Ruby gem that allows you to generate secure passwords with customizable settings.
 It supports generating passwords with a mix of upper case letters, lower case letters, numbers, symbols, and known keywords.